Hemanth2320/Health_care/README.md

 ## Insights

 High Volume of Viral Infection and Flu Cases: The "Diagnosis-Wise Patient Count" clearly indicates that Viral Infection and Flu are the most prevalent diagnoses.
-This suggests: